compute-io/trimean/README.md

 // returns 5.5
 ```

-Additional options are the same as for the [quantile](https://github.com/compute-io/quantile) module.
+Additional options are the same as for the [quantile](https://github.com/compute-io/quantile) module and apply __only__ when computing the first and third quartiles.

 ## Examples